 Aulani offers 25% off room reservations for active duty military.
 This offer is subject to availability.

 Very similar to a Disney Cruise Line daily navigator, guests of Aulani receive a daily 'IWA (pronounced e-v-a) in their room every morning.
 These are crucial for planning your day at Aulani and something you should definitely read over in the morning.
 The daily 'IWA lists all of the events and activities, character greeting locations, and hours of operation for many of the venues.
 We've scanned a full week of 'IWA's for your reference.
 Please note that the details listed in the ones below are very likely to change and should only be used as a reference.

-Aulani features 359 traditional hotel rooms, decorated with wood and Hawaiian elements.
+Aulani features 359 traditional hotel rooms and suites and 481 Disney Vacation Club Villas, decorated with wood and Hawaiian elements.
 These rooms have several views available: Standard View, Ocean View, Partial Ocean View, Poolside Gardens View, Island Gardens View.
-All of these rooms sleep 4 and have either 2 queen-size bed or 1 king-size bed with queen-size sleeper sofa.
-The 382 square-foot rooms have 1 bathroom.
+The standard rooms sleep 4 and have either 2 queen-size bed or 1 king-size bed with queen-size sleeper sofa.
+The 382-square-foot rooms have 1 bathroom.
 There are also handicap accessible rooms available for all views and on most floors.

 Standard Room Amenities

 The following hotel rooms are set up to accommodate guests who are visually impaired: